rtm7777/rozklad_cdtu/README.md

     revel run rozklad_cdtu
     ```

 P.S.
-After running you may have errors related with missed packages. just install it with using `go get package_name`
+After running you may have errors related with missed packages. just install it with using `go get ./...`

 ####Additional resources, used in this project: